 Canadian National Committee of the CIE

 Welcome to our website.
 The CNC/CIE is the collective Canadian voice of people interested in the science and art of light and lighting.
 Membership is open to anyone interested in any aspect of lighting including vision, photometry, colorimetry, photobiology and the application of these to the use of light and lighting both indoors and out.
 For further information on the CNC/CIE go to About the CNC.
-For a list of our recent events see our Activities page.
+For a list of recent events see our Activities page.

 As part of its mandate, the CNC/CIE supports the Standards Council of Canada by providing the core of the membership of the Canadian mirror committee to ISO/TC 274 – Light and Lighting.
 ISO/TC 274 is responsible for standardization in the field of application of lighting in specific cases complementary to the work items of the CIE and the coordination of drafts standards from the CIE.
 For further information on ISO/TC 274 see About ISO/TC 274 or visit the ISO website.

-2019 Annual Meeting
+2022 Annual Meeting

-Mirror Committee to ISO/TC 274 News
+Canadian Mirror Committee to ISO/TC 274 News

 Local Light and Lighting Events